Level/abstract-leveldown/README.md

 Currently, the `abstract-leveldown` constructor expects a location argument and throws if one isn't given.
 If your implementation doesn't have a `location`, pass an empty string (`''`).

 ### `db._open(options, callback)`

+Open the store.
+The `options` object will always have the following properties: `createIfMissing`, `errorIfExists`.
+If opening failed, you must call the `callback` function with an `Error`.
+Otherwise call `callback` without any arguments.

 ### `db._close(callback)`
 ### `db._get(key, options, callback)`
 ### `db._put(key, value, options, callback)`